rob-derosa/package-policy/README.md

 ### Limitations

-* supports the one `package.json` manifest file currently
 * supports Javascript and Typescript projects currently
-* looks in the `dependencies` node in the `package.json` file (does not look in `devDependencies`)

 ### Improvements

-* support multiple package manifest files for repos with several projects
-* support enforcing packages in `devDependencies` - optionally set via input parameter
 * provide support for other frameworks (.NET, Ruby, Java, Go)
 * provide support for ignore path filters to allow ignoring specific package manifest files (i.e. backups)